lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 minimal population deviation requirements.
 This gives me a neutral ensemble of 10,000 plans for every state.

-# Technical Appendix B: Optimisations used in computing the human compactness metric

-Maybe not necessary, but talk about the precomputation steps and saving the pointwise distances

-# Appendix A:

-# Appendix B:  Results of difference-in-means tests for individual states
+# Appendix A:  Results of difference-in-means tests for individual states

 Here I compare the average spatial diversity of all 10,000 plans per state to the average spatial diversity of the 500 most compact plans per state.